Inventing in the Trenches is the theme for this episode of The Arts Counsel. We connect with designer Tar...

-The 1888 Podcast Network is a curated collection of educational and entertaining podcasts.
+1888 produces a curated collection of educational and entertaining podcasts.
 Each program is designed to provide a unique platform for industry innovators to share stories about art, literature, music, history, science, or technology.

-Select episodes are presented live around Orange County and at the 1888 Center in Old Towne Orange, California.
-When a guest is unable to travel, interviews are conducted online and released as special editions.
+Select episodes are presented live at the 1888 Center or around Orange County, California.
 All programs are recorded and archived as a free resource to download and stream on our website or with your favorite podcast app.

 The Arts Counsel